roxma/vim-window-resize-easy/README.md

 ## Keys supported in resizing mode:

+There're all builtin keys combined with `<c-w>` for window resizing on vim.
+Type `:help resize` for more information.

 - `<` horizontal smaller
 - `>` horizontal greater
 - `-` vertical decrease
 - `+` vertical increase
 - `=` equalize
 - `_` maximize

-There're all builtin keys combined with `<c-w>` for window resizing on vim.

 ## Requirement